How many people die from smoking each year? Quick Answer

 - Although the number of smokers has declined, smoking deaths have not

 How many people die from smoking each year?
+According to the Centers for Disease Control and Prevention (CDC), smoking kills more than 480,000 Americans annually.
 The number of American tobacco-related deaths per year from 1990 to 2021 fluctuated, but overall, it shows an upward trend.

 Starting with 369,590 deaths in 1990, the numbers slightly increased in the early '90s, peaking at 377,683 in 1995.
 A hopeful decline followed, dropping to 334,380 by 2010, indicating the positive impact of anti-smoking campaigns and tobacco control measures.